newmatik/EsoCore/website/content/business-model-and-partnerships.md

 ## Funding and Partnership Structure

-### Initial Funding Partners

-EsoCore's development is funded through strategic partnerships with two leading industrial companies who recognize the transformative potential of this technology:

-#### Company A: Industrial Door Sector

-- **Industry Focus**: Industrial door and access control systems
-- **Application**: Monitoring and control of sectional doors, overhead doors, and automated door systems
-- **Use Case**: Predictive maintenance, operational analytics, and safety compliance for industrial door installations
-- **Market Position**: Established manufacturer seeking to enhance their product offerings with IoT capabilities

-#### Company B: Manufacturing Equipment Sector
+### Partnership Model

+EsoCore is currently developed and funded by Newmatik, with an open invitation for strategic partners to join the ecosystem.
+While the platform is being built independently to ensure its completion and quality, we welcome partnerships with companies who see value in this technology for their markets.

+**Early Partner Advantages:**

+Partners who join the project early will have significantly greater influence over:

+- **Roadmap Priorities**: Direct input on feature development and release scheduling
+- **Technical Direction**: Influence on architecture decisions and implementation approaches
-- **Industry Focus**: Precision machining and manufacturing equipment
+- **Market Focus**: Guidance on industry-specific requirements and use cases
-- **Application**: Real-time monitoring of milling machines, drilling equipment, and precision manufacturing tools
-- **Use Case**: Tool wear detection, quality assurance, vibration analysis, and production optimization
-- **Market Position**: Technology company providing monitoring solutions for manufacturing environments
+- **Sensor Integration**: Priority development of sensor modules for specific applications
+- **Custom Development**: Preferential access to Newmatik's engineering resources

 ### Partnership Benefits

-- **Non-Competing Markets**: Both partners operate in distinct industrial sectors with minimal market overlap, ensuring mutual benefit without direct competition.
+- **Non-Competing Markets**: Partners can operate in distinct industrial sectors with minimal market overlap, ensuring mutual benefit without direct competition.
 - **Brand Independence**: Partners can market and sell EsoCore technology under their own brand names, maintaining their market identity and customer relationships.
 - **Ongoing Development**: Newmatik ensures continuous platform evolution, feature development, and security updates, providing partners with long-term technology advancement without internal R&D costs.
-- **Market Expansion**: Additional partners can join the ecosystem at any time, expanding the platform's reach and accelerating development through shared investment.
+- **Market Expansion**: Partners can join the ecosystem at any time, expanding the platform's reach and accelerating development through shared investment.

 ---